Happiness Lessons Image

 Write a thank-you letter

-In positive psychology research, gratitude is strongly associated with a greater level of happiness.
+Research about positive psychology, has shown that gratitude is strongly associated with a greater level of happiness.
 Gratitude helps people feel more positive emotions, relish good experiences, improve their health, deal with adversity, and build strong relationships.
 One study found that those who wrote and personally delivered a letter of gratitude exhibited a huge increase in happiness, with benefits lasting for a month.

 Walk in nature for five minutes

-A five minute walk in nature has been proven to lower levels of the stress hormone cortisol, improving mood and boosting the immune system.
+An easy five minute walk in nature has been proven to lower levels of the stress hormone cortisol, which improves mood and boosts the immune system.
 Optimal benefits are achieved by spending 120 minutes a week in nature – or 17 minutes a day.
 A recent study found that the stress-related brain regions were deactivated in nature but not on urban walks.
 Numerous studies show that people who are more connected with nature are usually happier in life and more likely to report feeling their lives are worthwhile.

 Seven-second hugging

 Hugs are great for the body and, if you hold them for seven seconds, your brain releases oxytocin, the hormone linked to increased trust, calm and creativity.
-Hugs also trigger the release of immuno-regulatory hormones that are linked to your immune system.
+In addition, hugs trigger the release of immuno-regulatory hormones that are linked to your immune system.
 One study found that hugging – a perceived measure of social support – reduced the chances of getting sick.
-Hugs have been shown to reduce blood pressure and heart rate and linked to a reduction in anxiety for people with low self-esteem.
+Hugs have also been shown to reduce blood pressure and heart rate and are linked to a reduction in anxiety for people with low self-esteem.

 Embrace change and find a sense of purpose